Safe Saver Pop-up Ads

 Remove Safe Saver from Mozilla FireFox:

-Click "Tools" (at the top of the window), select "Add-ons".
+Click on the Firefox menu (at the top right corner of the main window) select "Add-ons".
 Click on "Extensions" and disable this add-on: "Safe Saver".

 If you have problems with the removal of Safe Saver, reset your Mozilla FireFox settings to default.